 2. White Salmon River

-Many commercial trips start at a section known as BZ corner and drop you right in the action the of the Class III-IV rapid, Top Drop.
+Many commercial trips start at a section known as BZ corner and drop you right in the action at the Class III-IV rapid, Top Drop.
 From there, the Class III-IV rapids don't stop, and near the end of the trip is Husum Fall.
 This Class V, 12-foot waterfall is one of the few commercially guided waterfalls in the state.

 3. Upper Skagit River

-The Skagit River is the second longest river in Washington.
-It's really the first 25-mile stretch between Goodell Creek and Sauk River that's enticing to white-water sports.
+The Skagit River is the second-longest river in Washington.
+It's really the first 25-mile stretch between Goodell Creek and Sauk River that's enticing to white water sports.
 The Upper Skagit River has a variety of rapids, while the Lower Skagit is generally flatter and easier for most paddlers to navigate.

 The summer months and late fall tend to attract the most boaters to the Skagit River.
 The winter is still filled with activity in the winter, however, and the area is a prime place to spot bald eagles flying near the banks.